ruo-si/e-manage/README.md

 ### Project Objective:

-This is a content management system built with MySQL, node and inuirer to retreive and store data.
+This is a content management system built with MySQL, node and inuirer to retreive and store data~.

 ### Areas of focus:
     Content Management System development